alexmilowski/goodies/flow/littleflow-revised.md

 When two tasks are joined (e.g. `A → B`), the input is simply the output of the preceding task.

-If there are more than two incoming edges, the following rules are applied:
+If there are more than two incoming edges, the inputs are aggregated via the following rules:

  1. All singleton empty objects are equivalent and merged into a single empty object.
  1. If a non-empty object is present, singleton empty objects are omitted.
  2. If multiple inputs are present, the union of all the non-empty objects is the input.

 In short, inputs are merged into a single sequence of structured objects with duplicate empty objects merged or omitted when non-empty objects are present.

+The left-most tasks (i.e., :start) are sent a singleton empty object.
+The outputs of all the right-most tasks are aggregated using the rules above.
+Where the output of the overall workflow is

+## Reserved words

+A task may not have the following names:

+ * if
+ * then
+ * else
+ * elif

+A label may have any name with the exception that `:start` and `:end` have special semantics.
+When used, they must be the left-most or right-most "tasks".